Monkeypox spread: 3 things CDC admits we still don’t understand

-How the virus spreads is actively being studied, even as the number of U.S. cases nears 10,000.
+How the virus spreads is actively being studied, even as the number of U.S. cases tops 10,000.

 In a late July update from the Centers for Disease Control and Prevention, the agency admits there are several aspects of monkeypox transmission that require more scientific research.